Surf’s Up at Cal State’s Endless Pool

 Years later, at Cal State, his research hit a stumbling block.
 “We needed to do a better job of answering some specific questions for which we would have to control the environment better. … There were a lot of things in the [open] water that we were unable to control, and there were a lot of things in the lab we weren’t able to simulate very well.
 That’s where we made our move to bring an Endless Pool onto campus.”

-Now that he has an Endless Pool, he finds, “It works really well.
+Now that he has an Endless Pools Elite pool, he finds, “It works really well.
 The students can easily use it, there’s not a lot of training involved with it.
 We’ve taken over our own maintenance; we had a guy doing it, but we realized, ‘we can do this, it isn’t that hard.’”